 There are tons of blood vessels in our eyeballs, which you can see even when you’re not stoned.
 So, when they dilate, the little red vessels become very apparent.
 This is what we refer to as “bloodshot” — and it’s notoriously connected to consuming THC.

-Sometimes eyes can appear glossy or hazy after consuming weed, and this isn’t related to the blood vessels.
+Sometimes eyes can appear glossy or hazy after consuming cannabis, and this isn’t related to the blood vessels.
 Cannabis affects the central nervous system, often relaxing our physical sensations.

 This is why THC is so effective for treating muscle spasms or overall bodily relaxation.
 However, it can also cause you to blink less than you normally would, which leads to dry eyes that take on a glossy appearance.